DHQ: Digital Humanities Quarterly

 Gregory Stump Gregory T. Stump is Professor of English & Linguistics at the University of Kentucky.
 He earned his Ph.D. in Linguistics from the Ohio State University in 1981.
 His areas of research specialization include morphological theory, the Indo-Iranian languages, and the Breton language.
 In recent years, his work has focussed on the development of Paradigm Function Morphology, a realizational theory of inflection in which paradigms are taken to be central to the definition of a language’s morphology; on the use of principal-part analysis as a basis for morphology typology; and on the grammar of the Shughni language.
 He is the author of Inflectional Morphology: A Theory of Paradigm Structure (Cambridge, 2001) and of numerous articles in linguistics journals and edited volumes.
 He is currently serving as review editor of Language and as one of the main editors of Word Structure.

-Melissa Terras Melissa Terras is the Senior Lecturer in Electronic Communication in
+Melissa Terras Melissa Terras is the Senior Lecturer in Electronic Communication in the School

-the School of Library, Archive and Information Studies.
-With a
+of Library, Archive and Information Studies.
+With a background in Classical Art

-background in Classical Art History and English Literature, and
+History and English Literature, and Computing Science, her doctorate

-Computing Science, her doctorate (University of Oxford) examined how
+(University of Oxford) examined how to use advanced information engineering

-read the Vindolanda texts.
-Publications include Image to
+technologies to interpret and read the Vindolanda texts.
+Publications include

-Interpretation: Intelligent Systems to Aid Historians in the Reading
+Image to Interpretation: Intelligent Systems to Aid

-of the Vindolanda Texts (2006, Oxford Studies in Ancient Documents.
+Historians in the Reading of the Vindolanda Texts (2006, Oxford Studies in Ancient Documents.
+Oxford University

-Oxford University Press) and "Digital Images for the Information
+Press) and "Digital Images for the Information

 Professional" (2008, Ashgate).
 She is a general editor of DHQ, the

-Vice president of the Association for Computers and the Humanities,
+Vice president of the Association for Computers and the Humanities, and an

-Computing.
-Her research focuses on the use of computational
+research focuses on the use of computational techniques to enable research in

-techniques to enable research in the arts and humanities that would
+the arts and humanities that would otherwise be impossible.

 Amir Zeldes Amir Zeldes is a researcher working and teaching at the Institute for German